-Now in its seventh year, Webby Talks is an in-depth, thought-provoking look at a current trend we see happening Online and in the world at large.
+Now in its eighth year, Webby Talks is an in-depth, thought-provoking look at a current trend we see happening Online and in the world at large.
 See our schedule to find out when we’ll be in your city, here.

 OUR NEXT WEBBY TALK TOUR WILL BEGIN SEPTEMBER 2019 – JANUARY 2020.
 17 CITIES.
 250+ MEETINGS WITH THE BEST AND BRIGHTEST IN THE DIGITAL WORLD.

 Webby Talks is our unique view into the ever-changing landscape of what’s happening online, designed to provoke and inspire by highlighting some of the most interesting trends, and innovative work on the Internet.
 The presentation runs for 30-45 minutes and is based on research from more than 13,000 entries into last year’s Webby Awards, and a recent survey of 2,000 Americans.